lukepadiachy/copilot-instructions-experiment/.github/instructions/pokemon-page.instructions.md

 applyTo: "**"
 ---

+> **Note:** When used with the refactor-data-services prompt or global Blazor data services best practices, all Pokémon data access must be via services.
+Ignore any instructions below that prohibit service usage.

 # Build a Pokemon Data Page with PokeApiNet

 ## 1. Setup & Package Installation (DO THIS FIRST)